Chart Color Schemes

 Critical health challenges are evident across Nowra.
 A range of health conditions impact both younger and older age cohorts.

-The rate of private health cover is relatively low at approximately 49% of the total population, which totals around 11,882 people.
-This figure is lower than the national average of 55.3%.
-Mental health issues are the most common medical condition in the area, impacting 11.8% of residents.
-Arthritis follows closely, affecting 10.1% of residents.
-Meanwhile, 60.2% of residents declare themselves completely clear of medical ailments, compared to 59.4% across Rest of NSW.
-The area has a lower proportion of seniors aged 65 and over at 16.9%, with around 4,099 people falling into this category.
-This is in contrast to the 27.8% figure seen in Rest of NSW.
+The rate of private health cover is relatively low at approximately 49% of the total population (~11,882 people).
+The national average is 55.3%.
+Mental health issues and arthritis are the most common medical conditions in the area, impacting 11.8% and 10.1% of residents respectively.
+Sixty point two percent of residents declare themselves completely clear of medical ailments, compared to 59.4% across Rest of NSW.
+Sixteen point nine percent of residents are aged 65 and over (4,099 people), which is lower than the 27.8% in Rest of NSW.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health